Today I'm delighted to feature a guest post by Gloria Spagnoli of Speakita.com about how to master Italian listening comprehension.

 How To Master Italian Intonation

 Sometimes, intonation is even more important than pronunciation.
-If you want to understand and be understood, you need to recognize and be recognized.
+If you want to understand and be understood, you need to recognise and be recognized.
 And in order to do that, you need to know the identification mark of your group of people: intonation.

 When it comes to Italian intonation, there are three important areas to focus on: